CMU-Humanoids/skin-temp/README.md

-# Video-based Elevated Skin Temperature Detection
+# Video-based Elevated Skin Temperature Detection - Work In Progress

 ## Introduction
 In this work, we propose a non-contact video-based approach that detects when an individual's skin temperature is elevated beyond the normal range.
 The detection of elevated skin temperature is critical as a diagnostic tool to infer the presence of an infection or an abnormal health condition.
 Detection of elevated skin temperature is typically achieved using contact thermometers or non-contact infrared-based sensors.
 The ubiquity of video data acquisition devices such as mobile phones and computers motivates the development of a binary classification approach, the Video-based TEMPerature (V-TEMP) to classify subjects with non-elevated/elevated skin temperature.
 We leverage the correlation between the skin temperature and the angular reflectance distribution of light, to empirically differentiate between skin at non-elevated temperature and skin at elevated temperature.
 We demonstrate the uniqueness of this correlation by